BeamNG/Blender-JBeam-Editor/README.md

 # Blender JBeam Editor
-This Blender plugin allows you to create JBeam parts from scratch, import existing JBeam parts, modify them, and export them to a new or existing JBeam file, all within Blender, requiring **no** copying and pasting of JBeam code!
+This Blender plugin allows you to import existing JBeam parts or whole vehicles, modify them with Blender's advanced modelling tools, and export them!

-**This plugin is only compatible with Blender 3.6.x!
+**This plugin is only compatible with Blender 4.0.x!
 This plugin will not work on older versions.
 You can get the latest version of Blender [here](https://www.blender.org/download/).**

 ![](blender.png)

 ## Current Features
-* Create JBeam from scratch
 * Import JBeam files
-* Move nodes
+* Import Full Vehicle (.pc file)
+* Create JBeam from scratch (on hold)
-* Rename nodes
+* Move/rename/add/delete nodes
-* Add/delete nodes
+* Add/delete beams, triangles, and quads
 * Undo/redo changes
+* Live updates reflected in Blender text editor
-* Export changes directly to JBeam file
+* Export changes directly to disk

 ## User Documentation (everybody should read this!)
 Find more information about installing and using this plugin [here](docs/user/user_docs.md) or [online version here](https://github.com/BeamNG/Blender-JBeam-Editor/blob/main/docs/user/user_docs.md).